84matte84/84matte84.github.io/_publications/assessment and authorization in private cloud security.md

 permalink:
 excerpt:
 date: 2016-06-15
-venue: 'Security in the Private Cloud'
+venue: 'CRC Press - Security in the Private Cloud'
 paperurl:
 citation: 'Di Pietro, Roberto and Lombardi, Flavio and Signorini, Matteo: Assessment and Authorization in Private Cloud Security - Security in the Private Cloud, CRCPress - 2016'
 ---